-- From the Home screen, tap the Menu Key and tap System settings > Storage > Unmount SD card > OK. - 2 Remove the back cover and battery, then gently pull the microSD card from the slot.
+- 1 From the Home screen, tap Apps

+Sequently > General tab > Storage > Unmount SD card. - 2 Remove the back cover and battery, then gently pull the microSD card from the slot

 Warning!
 Do not remove the microSD card without unmounting it first.
 Otherwise, it may damage the microSD card as well as your phone, and the data stored on the microSD card may be corrupted.